-- The Child Development Centre offers early intervention therapy (for preschool aged children), limited school age therapy, supported child Development, Family Services, and Daycare services.
-We also have a number of specialized programs.
+- The Child Development Centre offers early intervention therapy (for preschool aged children), limited school age therapy, supported child Development, and family services as well as a number of specialized programs.

 - The Child Care Resource and Referral Program offers support and resources to for parents seeking child care.
 They also offer workshops and training sessions..

 - Aboriginal Supported Child Development (Prince George Native Friendship Centre)

 - The Infant Development Program through AiMHi provides services children from birth to three years of age who are at risk for, or who may have a delay in development.